-- 43. The reasons for the exclusion of system operator revenues are explained in Chapters 3 and 4 of the 2010 IMs reasons paper.
-He is a paper of the provision of system operator services (such as the System Operator Service Provider Agreement (SOSPA) between the Electricity Authority and Transpower) it should not interpose itself between the parties by requiring the revenue associated with the agreement to be included in the IPP. - 44.
+- 37. The reasons for the exclusion of system operator revenues are explained in Chapters 3 and 4 of the 2010 IMs reasons paper.
+Briefly, the Commission's view was that where there is an agreement in respect of the provision of system operator services (such as the System Operator Service Provider Agreement (SOSPA) between the Electricity Authority and Transpower) it should not interpose itself between the parties by requiring the revenue associated with the agreement to be included in the IPP. - 38.
 The reasons for the exclusion of new investment contract revenues are also explained in Chapters 3 and 4 of the 2010 IMs reasons paper.
-Briefly, the Commission concluded that it would not interpose itself between Transpower and its contract counterparties by requiring the revenue associated with new investment contracts to be subject to an IPP, provided certain conditions are met around workable competition. - 45.
+He Briefly, the Commission concluded that it would not interpose itself between Transpower and its contract counterparties by requiring the revenue associated with new investment contracts to be subject to an IPP, provided certain conditions are met around workable competition. - 39.
 We consider that the IPP determination for RCP3 should continue to be consistent with those policy decisions, which was our intention at the time we made that determination.